alex05447/minits/design_notes.md

 My quick research into this did not find any solutions, or even discussion of the topic.

 The closest is `std::pin::Pin`, which *seems* to solve a completely different issue by documenting the immovable nature of some value, but does *nothing* by itself, similar to `Send` / `Sync` traits.
-If an object is `PinBox`'ed, it's guaranteed to have a stable address, by virtue of being allocated on the heap, and pinning it is a no-op.
+If an object is `PinBox`'ed, it's guaranteed to have a stable address, simply by virtue of being allocated on the heap, and pinning it is a no-op.
 And where we'd like objects to be pinned - on the stack - we can't.
 Is it even possible to have `drop` not move the object?
-Maybe I'm missing something, but this is probably my biggest gripe with Rust right now.
+Maybe I'm missing something.

 So what are our options?
-1) Leave things as they are and document that dropping a `TaskScope` prematurely leads to UB.
+1) Leave things as they are and document that dropping a `Scope` prematurely leads to UB.
-2) Add some API clutter and do something like this, with an explicit handle allocated on the stack above the call to `new_task_scope()`:
+2) Add some API clutter and do something like this, with an explicit handle allocated on the stack above the call to `scope()`:
     ```rust
     let ts = TaskSystem::new();
     {
+        let arg = "arg".to_owned();
+        let mut result = 0;

-        let h = TaskHandle::new();
+        let h = ts.handle();
         // Explicitly reference a task handle on the stack.
         // Yeah, I really wish `h` could just be contained in `s`.
-        let s = ts.new_task_scope(&h);
+        let s = ts.scope(&h);

-        let arg = "arg".to_owned();
-        let mut result = 0;
-        s.add_task(|| {
+        s.task(|| {
             println!("Hello from a task.
 Arg is {}", arg);
             result = 42;
         });